For all the food (and charm,) travel to the small French towns of Provence and the Luberon

-Ah, the South of France.
-Its many French villages and hill towns — not to mention stone castles, hillside olive groves, sidewalk cafes, and lavender fields — are the places that travel dreams are made of.
+I’m not the first traveler to yearn for Provence.
+Its many French villages and hill towns are the best places to visit in the South of France.
+Not to mention its stone castles, hillside olive groves, sidewalk cafes, and lavender fields, all of which are the places travel dreams are made of.

-French Towns: Hills and Villages
+Provence’s Best French Towns, Hills, and Villages

 I recommend choosing a base depending on where you want to focus your time.
 All of the small French towns in this region are within a day’s driving distance, but I personally recommend minimizing your driving time (although the drives are quite scenic!)
 Most recently I focused on the Luberon, and it was my favorite part of Provence to date.